Timothy055/datascience-cleaning-data-course-project/code-book.md

 #Code Book of Data Columns

 This dataset includes mean summarizations of all mean and std observations from the [Smartphone Human Activity Recognition](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset.
 The mean of all observations was taken grouped by distinct subjects and activities.
-Otherwise, all data maintains the original units and meanings from the original data set.
+All data maintains the original units and meanings from the original data set.

 Columns: